 EGM 6341 Numerical Methods of Engineering Analysis I

 Students must achieve a cumulative GPA of 3.5 (for the 4 classes).
-This GPA requirement must be fulfilled by the end of the second semester of enrollment.
+This GPA requirement must be fulfilled by the end of the second year of enrollment.
 Students who do not meet this GPA requirement must re-take the classes in which they received a grade of B or below or take additional classes from this set until the required cumulative 3.5 GPA (for the 4 classes) is achieved.
 If a student re-takes a course, the new course grade will replace the old course grade in the GPA calculation.

 Transfer students: Transfer students need to fulfill their GPA requirement by the end of their second semester in the MAE Ph.D. program.
 Transferred coursework can be used to partially fulfill the requirement.
 A petition showing an equivalent grade can be used to petition for completion of 1 class from Group A or B. If more equivalent courses from Group A or B have already been taken (as part of the student’s transferred coursework), the student may petition to replace these classes with other MAE graduate courses (taken at UF).